Last updated: 190811..220824

 There is no way to resolve these contradictions—each DM will have to choose their own path.
 Encumbrance is defined as the weight and bulkiness of an adventurer’s armor, but most adventurers will, early on, have magical armor.
 Much depends on whether the DM wants to completely remove the impact of armor on movement and Surprise.

-I prefer the definition on DMG, p.28: assume that magic armor allows movement at the next higher base rate and that weight is cut by 50%.
+I prefer the definition on DMG, p.28: assume that magic armor allows movement at the next higher base rate and that weight is cut by 50%, but leave the actual bulk unchanged for other effects.
 That’s more consistent with the defined impact on swimming, where any character wearing magic armor will be encumbered and the only stroke possible will be the dog paddle.
 Also characters encumbered with more than about 20 pounds of gear will be forced to walk on the floor of the ocean, lake, river, or whatever.
 It also means encumbrance remains a factor once a party has magic armor.

 Movement emphasizes that there are two facets to encumbrance: weight, and bulk.
 If either (or both) exceed their limit, movement is reduced.